bgradel/website/index.md

 # About Me

-I am currently a PhD candidate at The University of Rhode Island working with Professor Krishna Venkatasubramanian.
+I recently graduated with my PhD from The University of Rhode Island.

-My research focus is on improving authentication for people with upper body motor disabilities.
+My previous research focus has been on improving authentication for people with upper body motor disabilities.

 # Publications